Error estimates of time-splitting schemes for nonlinear Klein--Gordon equation with rough data: Nonlinear estimates and generalizations

 \section{Nonlinear estimates and generalizations}

 In this section, we will prove the multilinear estimates given in Lemma~\ref{theomultsob} and Theorem~\ref{theomultbourg}.
 We will reformulate them and prove a more general version so that the estimates work not only for $d=2$ but also for other dimensions.
-Note that \eqref{multbourg1} and \eqref{multbourg2} have no counterpart in the one-dimensional case, because the integrability of nonlinearity cannot be provided by the Strichartz estimates \cite{Coweb}.
-As a result, the one-dimensional version of the Sobolev multilinear estimate~\eqref{multsob} provides a sharp scaling for the minimum regularity required for local well-posedness (i.e., $s=\frac16$) \cite{Charxiv,Coweb}.
 Some more general discussions will be made in the end.